Gordon Parks: No Excuses

 What a thrill it was to meet him.
 So friendly and welcoming.
 In his comfortably cluttered apartment, I learned how he survived threats, broke through obstacles, and still clung to his Kansas ways of trust and friendliness.
 He appreciated honors and awards—including more than fifty honorary doctorates from colleges and universities around the world—but he didn’t need them to live a full life.
 Becoming well-known was not one of his goals.
 He wanted others to learn from his courage.

-My new biography, Gordon Parks: Grit and Grace, for middle-grade readers tells his life from being born dead to living fully for 93 years.
+My new biography, The Grit and Grace of Gordon Parks, for young adult readers tells his life from being born dead to living fully for 93 years.